DanielLarsenNZ/examples/private-paas/README.md

-# Magical "Private" PaaS
+# "Private" PaaS

-## Issues
+## Things to be aware of

 ### App Service Plan

 1. In an App Service Plan, "private" traffic that originates in a Web App will take a different route (Regional VNet Integration) to inbound private traffic (Private Endpoint)
 1. App Service Plan Regional VNet Integration DNS resolution is magic.
 DNS server is configured using an App Setting. `System.Net.Dns.GetHostAddresses()` will resolve Azure public IPs no matter what.
 Only `nameresolver.exe` will resolve private IPs of a lookup (to Azure Private DNS Zone for example).
 1. Azure Blob Storage Private Endpoint does not work with Regional VNet Integration.
 A Service Endpoint must be used.
-A Service Endpoints are magic.
+Service Endpoints are magic.
 1. App Service Plan Regional VNet Integration requires an [empty and exclusive /26 subnet](https://docs.microsoft.com/en-us/azure/app-service/web-sites-integrate-with-vnet#azure-dns-private-zones#:~:text=A%20%2F26%20with%2064%20addresses%20accommodates%20a%20Premium%20plan%20with%2030%20instances) (for a Premium ASP to scale to 30 instances).

 ### Azure Application Gateway